 Do you need focal lengths longer than those natively available in your current Canon RF telephoto lens?
 If that lens is compatible with RF extenders, adding a Canon RF 2x extender will provide a dramatic focal length increase.

-The Canon FE 2x extender is very similar to the Canon FE 1.4x Extender, and their reviews are similar, differing primarily by the magnification factor and the characteristics that difference brings.
+The Canon RF 2x extender is very similar to the Canon RF 1.4x Extender, and their reviews are similar, differing primarily by the magnification factor and the characteristics that difference brings.